 Pounding footsteps.
 Both Humans turned and looked at the door.
 Pisces turned white, and Erin heard a roaring, familiar voice.

 It was quick.
 One second, Erin was pointing her finger at the door and glaring at Pisces.
 The next, something kicked the door open, blew past her, and Pisces was gone.
 Two figures crashed into a table and chairs.
 Erin’s mouth dropped open.

 The larger shape uttered a triumphant laugh as he swung Pisces around and slammed him into the floorboards.
 It was Relc.
 He came through the door and took Pisces down in a tackling charge faster than anyone Erin had ever seen.
 Pisces didn’t even make a sound until he hit the ground—and then it was the sound of someone losing all the air in his body and perhaps having his lungs and ribs compressed.

 Klbkch appeared at her side.
 Erin jumped, but the ant man placed a steadying…hand on her shoulder.

 “Please forgive my rudeness.
 Are you well?
 We doubled back and lingered, knowing the criminal may have only pretended to flee the area.
 Are you hurt or in need of assistance?”

 “Are you—what’s—I’m good.
 Good.”

 That said, Klbkch gently guided Erin to one side.
-The fight between Relc and Pisces was knocking over tables and chairs as the Drake attempted to smash the Human into anything he could while the human tried to avoid that fate.
+To her astonishment, the fight between Relc and Pisces wasn’t over.
+The two were rolling around, knocking over tables and chairs as the Drake attempted to smash the Human into anything he could while the Human tried to avoid that fate.